Chen Shui-bian

-Early years
+Early life and education

-Chen was born to an impoverished tenant farming family of Zhao'an Bân-lâm ethnicity in Koaⁿ-tiān Township of Tainan County (now part of Tainan City) on the second day of the ninth lunar month in 1950 but was not formally issued a birth certificate until February 18, 1951, because of doubts that he would survive.
+Chen was born to an impoverished tenant farming family of Hoklo ethnicity in Kuantien Township of Tainan County (now part of Tainan City) on the second day of the ninth lunar month in 1950 but was not formally issued a birth certificate until 18 February 1951, because of doubts that he would survive.

 Chen was educated in Mandarin Chinese, which had replaced Japanese as the national language following the end of the Japanese administration of Taiwan.
 Academically bright from a young age, he graduated from the prestigious National Tainan First Senior High School with honors.
 In June 1969, he was admitted to National Taiwan University.
 Initially a business administration major, he switched to law in his first year and became editor of the school's law review.
 He passed the bar exams before the completion of his junior year with the highest score, becoming Taiwan's youngest lawyer.
 He graduated in 1974 with an LL.B. in commercial law.

 In 1975, he married Wu Shu-chen, the daughter of a physician.
 The couple have a daughter, Chen Hsing-yu, who is a dentist; and a son, Chen Chih-chung, who, having received a law degree in Taiwan, gained a Master of Laws from the University of California, Berkeley in 2005.

 From 1976 to 1989, Chen was a partner in Formosa International Marine and Commercial Law, specializing in maritime insurance.
 He held the firm's portfolio for Evergreen Marine Corporation.